nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/categories.md

 - **Description** — a description of the category.
 Use the editor for layout and fonts.
 - If this category is a subcategory, select the **Parent category** from the dropdown list.
 The new category will be placed under this category in the public store.
 - **Picture** — an image representing the category.
 Upload the image from your device.
+- **Restrict from vendors** - Check to restrict vendors from adding products to this category.
+This option is useful when you have multi-vendors enabled in your store.
+Once enabled vendors won't see this category on the "Add product" or "Edit product" pages in admin area.

 ### Display